fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/teams-client-health.md

     - Suggested Actions: Recommended mitigation guidance to troubleshoot and fix the issue.
 - Callout 4: You can use these buttons to:
     - Export the table to a CSV file.
-    - Filter by Issue or Insight.
+    - Filter by issue or insight.
     - Access settings for the columns in the table.

 :::image type="content" source="media/teams-client-issue-details-page.png" alt-text="A screenshot of a details page, with callouts marked.
 The first callout is next to the title for the page, and says Crash.
 The second callout is below the title and indicates whats behind this issue.
 The third callout is next to a link to help fix the issue.
 The fourth callout is at the top of the list of users experiencing the issue with details about them.
 The fifth callout is on the upper right-hand side of the page, with the filter, settings, and export options.":::

-- Callout 1: Issue Type - The category of issue impacting users and devices.
+- Callout 1: Issue type - The category of issue impacting users and devices.
 - Callout 2: Insight - The insight or reason leading users and devices to experience the issue.
 - Callout 3: Mitigation link - This link points to Microsoft recommended mitigation and guidance to resolving the issue.
 - Callout 4: The table provides the following data:
-    - Client Version - The Teams client version the user is currently on.
+    - Client version - The Teams client version the user is currently on.
-    - Version Status - The client version status of the Teams client the user is running on.
+    - Version status - The client version status of the Teams client the user is running on.
     - Ring - The ring the user is a part of.
     - Device - Details about the device the user is currently using.
     - Device crashes - The number of devices that experienced crashes in last 7 days.